guyigoog/aiChessBattleRoyale/README.md

 - Select the Black Engine and sub-model.

 - Optionally enable Time Control and specify minutes/inc.

+- Optionally override the API keys for each engine to use your own keys, from the UI.

 - Fallback: Decide if invalid moves should fallback to a random legal move or forfeit.